Ray-Escobar/movie-recommender/docs/report.md

 ### Latent Factors

 ### All Models Combined
 Run a final algorithm using all models.
+Choose the best individual parameters.
 Justify the weights based on observed performance.
+Check it on kaggle.

 ## 4. Final Discussion and Conclusion

+Lecture graph with how